adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/Functiontypes.md

 type validator func(*User) error
 ```

-validator is the name of the variable that has a type function which takes the struct User as its argument and returns an error.
+Validator is the name of the variable that has a type function which takes the struct User as its argument and returns an error.
 #### Declaration of struct and functions on the struct

 ```Go